 The area was just a swampy sandbank between two brooks, known as ‘broek sella’ which gave Brussels its name.
 The sandbank was reclaimed and turned into ‘Niedermerckt’ (lower market) and sold French and English textiles, French wines and German beer.

 In the Middle Ages, wooden houses were built around the market and by the 14th century, wealthy families took to building stone mansions which led to the market developing into the main commercial administrative centre.
 The town hall came in 1402 and by now it was also a political centre.
 This is where dukes, royalty and emperors were received but the square was also the site of executions.

 Today the Grand-Place is a beautiful, wide-open cobbled medieval and is Brussels’ main market square.
 It is a great place to hang out and admire the elegant guild houses which replaced all the wooden homes.
 Many have admired its beauty including Victor Hugo and Baudelaire who rhapsodised about its charm and appealing looks.

 There is a daily flower market between March and October and often accompanied with concerts and a light show in the evening.

-Every two years, during the third week of August (next one will take place 12-15 August 2016), Belgian begonia cultivators decorate the Market Place with a beautiful flower carpet using around 750,000 begonias.
+Every two years, during the third week of August (next one will take place 13-16 August 2022), Belgian begonia cultivators decorate the Grand-Place with a beautiful flower carpet using around 750,000 begonias.
 Visitors are greeted with 3,200 square feet of amazing plant tapestry depicting a theme.